zhiwenh/delib/README.md

 }
 ```

+If gas is set at 0 or null then it will be estimated for you.

 ### Deploy contract
-The addresses of the deployed contract is saved in your project directory.
-This address is used when you try and call methods on the contract with the library or CLI.
-The options parameter is optional, and will override the ones in `delib.eth.options`.
+The addresses of your deployed contracts are saved in your project's `addresses/` folder.
+You can pass in an array of arguments for the constructor.
+The options parameter is optional.
 The promise returns an instance of the contract.
 ```
+options = {
+  gas: 1000000,
+  value: 50 // wei
+}

 delib.eth.deploy('Test', [arg1, arg2, arg3], options)
   .then(instance => {
     const address = instance.address;